frontenddogma/css-optimization-basics/manuscript/operation.md

 ### Irrelevant: Selector Performance

 Selector performance is _not_ something to optimize for.
 Selector performance is irrelevant.
-The price we pay for optimizing for selector performance is, indeed, terrible: We micro-manage our work for gains that aren’t even noticeable.
+The price we pay for optimizing for selector performance is, indeed, terrible: We micromanage our work for gains that aren’t even noticeable.

 In 2009, Steve Souders contributed perhaps the first insights into the topic, and [one of his main articles](http://www.stevesouders.com/blog/2009/03/10/performance-impact-of-css-selectors/) on the subject should have made more of us think.
 First, in his tests, even style sheets with 18,000 rules (!) were rendered within 600&nbsp;ms (!).
 Then, Steve explained in quite clear terms, his hypothesis: “For most web sites, the possible performance gains from optimizing CSS selectors will be small, and are not worth the costs.”